Side Effects of Mixing Ecstasy (MDMA) & Alcohol

-Most people know that it’s possible to become addicted to alcohol, but what about ecstasy?
+Most people know that it’s possible to become addicted to alcohol, but what about ecstasy or molly?
 The research regarding the addictive potential of MDMA is inconclusive.
 However, research has shown that alcohol can prolong the high of MDMA, increasing its potential for abuse.18

 Help is available for those struggling with polysubstance abuse and addiction.
 Evidence-based addiction treatment is the best approach for those who want to leave substance abuse in the past.

 If you believe you or someone you love may be struggling with addiction, let us hear your story and help you determine a path to treatment.

 There are a variety of confidential, free, and no obligation ways to get in contact with us to learn more about treatment.

 - S. National Library of Medicine.
 (2018).
 Club Drugs.

 - National Institute on Drug Abuse.
 (2017).
 MDMA (Ecstasy) Abuse.

 - S. Drug Enforcement Administration. (n.d.).
 Ecstasy or MDMA (also Known as Molly).